 The sinuses are hollow areas formed by the bones of the face.
 Normally, a thin layer of mucus drains from the sinuses into the nose.
 If the drainage path is blocked, problems such as infection can result.
 Endoscopic sinus surgery can be done to help clear blockages.
-A special tool called an endoscope (scope) is used.
-The scope is a thin lighted tube.
-It is put into the nose.
-It lets the doctor see and operate inside the nose and sinuses.
-This sheet tells you more about sinus treatments that are done with the scope.
+The surgeon uses a thin, lighted tube (endoscope) that is put into your nose.
+The tube lets the doctor see and operate inside your nose and sinuses.

 The septum is a piece of cartilage and bone that runs straight down the inside of the nose.
 It divides the nose into two sides.
 A deviated septum is crooked instead of straight.
 A crooked septum can cause breathing problems.
 To fix a deviated septum, the doctor reshapes or trims the cartilage and bone.
 There is enough septum left for the nose to hold its shape.
-But there is more space for air to move in and out of the nose.
-This improves breathing.
+But the air has more space to move in and out of the nose.
+This improves your breathing.

 Polyps are small growths.
 They can grow in both the nose and sinuses.
-Different methods may be used to remove them.
-Often, special tools remove polyps without harming nearby tissues.
+The surgeon may use different methods to remove them.
+Often, the surgeon uses special tools to remove polyps without harming nearby tissues.